YSayaovong/20k-savings-goal/README.md

-## 📚 Case Study: Accelerating a Savings Goal Through Data-Driven Planning
+# 💰 Case Study: Accelerating a Savings Goal Through Data-Driven Financial Planning

-### ✅ Scenario
+**Forecasting & Scenario Modeling for Short-Term Capital Strategy**

+## ✅ Executive Summary
-A young family wants to build a **$20,000 emergency fund** as fast as possible.
+A young family set a goal to build a **$20,000 emergency fund**, but lacked structured planning around deposits, interest growth, and timeline feasibility.
-They currently save inconsistently and have no clear idea of:
+Their savings behavior was inconsistent, and they had no clear projection of:

-- When they’ll actually reach $20K
+- When they would actually reach the goal
-- How much interest they’re earning
+- How much of the final balance would come from contributions vs interest
-- Whether their current deposit schedule is realistic
+- Whether their current cadence would meet the target in a reasonable timeframe
-- How much faster they could reach their goal by adjusting deposits or APY

-They decide to use the **20K Savings Dashboard** to create a clear timeline and test different savings strategies.
+- How strategic adjustments could accelerate progress

+This **Savings Forecasting Dashboard** was designed to provide a clear timeline, financial insights, and scenario planning—similar to a light version of personal FP&A.

 ---

-### ✅ Step 1 — Baseline Inputs
+# ✅ Step 1 — Baseline Inputs & Initial Forecast
-The family inputs their current plan:
+The family enters their current savings plan:

-- **$100 bi-weekly deposits**
+- **Deposit Amount:** $100 bi-weekly
-- **4.00% APY**
-- **Monthly compounding**
+- **APY:** 4.00%
+- **Compounding Frequency:** Monthly
-- **Starting balance: $0**
+- **Starting Balance:** $0

-The dashboard instantly generates:
+The dashboard automatically produces:

-- A **goal date projection**
+- Projected goal-completion date
-- Total contributions vs interest earned
+- Contribution vs interest breakdown
-- A full **cashflow table**
-- A visual progress tracker

-**Forecast Tracking Preview**
+- Month-to-month cashflow table
+- Progress visualization toward the $20K target

+### 📊 Forecast Tracking
 ![Forecast Tracking](https://github.com/YSayaovong/20k-savings-goal/blob/main/assets/forecast_tracking.PNG)

+This provides immediate transparency into the long-term trajectory of their savings plan.

 ---

-### ✅ Step 2 — Key Insights from the Dashboard
+# ✅ Step 2 — Key Insights From the Baseline Forecast

-The baseline forecast shows:
+The initial model reveals:

-- Time to goal: **~7.8 years**
+- **Time to reach $20K:** ~7.8 years
-- Total contributions: **$20,000**
+- **Total contributions:** $20,000
-- Total interest earned: **~$3,200**
+- **Total interest earned:** ~$3,200
-- Interest overtakes monthly contributions around Year 6
+- Interest earnings surpass monthly contributions around **Year 6**

-**Cashflow Table Preview**
+### 📄 Cashflow Table
 ![Cashflow Table](https://github.com/YSayaovong/20k-savings-goal/blob/main/assets/cashflow.PNG)

-The family is surprised — they believed they would hit the goal in 4–5 years.
+This analysis challenged the family’s assumptions—they expected to hit the goal in 4–5 years.
-This demonstrates why **data-driven forecasting** matters.
+The dashboard highlights how long-term goals require **data-backed planning, not intuition**.

 ---

-### ✅ Step 3 — Scenario Testing
+# ✅ Step 3 — Scenario Modeling for Strategic Decision-Making

-The family uses the dashboard's Scenario page to explore better strategies:
+To accelerate the timeline, the family uses the dashboard’s Scenario page to test different approaches:

-**What if we increase deposits to $150 every two weeks?**
+### ✅ Scenario A — Increase deposits to $150 bi-weekly
-- Time to goal drops to **5.1 years**
+- **New goal timeline:** 5.1 years

-**What if APY rises from 4% → 5%?**
+### ✅ Scenario B — Improve APY from 4% → 5%
-- Goal accelerates by **6 months**

-**What if we combine both (higher deposit + higher APY)?**
+- Saves ~6 months

+### ✅ Scenario C — Combine larger deposits + higher APY
+- **New goal timeline:** ~4.3 years
-- Goal achieved in **4.3 years**, nearly **3.5 years faster** than baseline
+- Nearly **3.5 years faster** than the baseline

-**Scenarios Preview**
+### 📊 Scenarios Preview
 ![Scenarios](https://github.com/YSayaovong/20k-savings-goal/blob/main/assets/scenarios.PNG)

-Insights gained:
+### ✅ Insights Learned
-- Contribution size matters more early
+- Deposit size has the greatest impact early in the savings cycle
-- APY matters more later (compound effect)
+- APY becomes more influential as interest compounds
-- Minor adjustments drastically change the timeline
+- Even small adjustments can meaningfully accelerate the goal timeline

+This mirrors the same logic financial analysts use when reviewing contribution sensitivity and return-rate variability.

 ---

-### ✅ Step 4 — Decision & Plan
+# ✅ Step 4 — Final Strategy & Implementation

-Based on what they learned, the family chooses to:
+After reviewing scenario results, the family decides to:

-✅ Increase deposits to **$150 bi-weekly**
+- ✅ Increase bi-weekly deposits to **$150**
-✅ Move funds to a **5% high-yield savings account**
+- ✅ Move savings to a **5% high-yield account**
-✅ Review the dashboard each month
+- ✅ Review progress in the dashboard monthly

-The dashboard becomes their personal financial planning assistant.
+The dashboard evolves into their personal **financial planning and accountability system**.

 ---

-### ✅ Step 5 — Outcome After 12 Months
+# ✅ Step 5 — Outcome After the First 12 Months

 One year later:

-- They are **4 months ahead of schedule**
+- ✅ Savings progress is **4 months ahead of schedule**
-- Their interest earnings doubled
+- ✅ Interest earnings doubled compared to baseline
-- Savings habits improved due to visual tracking
+- ✅ Contribution consistency improved due to visual tracking
-- They now feel confident, motivated, and in control

-This demonstrates the dashboard’s core value:
-**Clear numbers → Better decisions → Faster goals.**
+- ✅ Goal progression became motivating and transparent

+The project demonstrates how simple, structured analytics can transform short-term financial goals into predictable, achievable outcomes.

+---

+# ✅ Tools & Technologies
+- Excel (Power Query, Compounding Logic, Scenario Modeling)
+- KPI Modeling (Contribution vs Interest Analysis)
+- Financial Forecasting (Run-Rate, Sensitivity, Goal Tracking)
+- Git/GitHub for version control

+---

+# ✅ Summary
+This case study showcases how a data-driven approach to personal financial planning can dramatically improve clarity, confidence, and decision-making.
+Through forecasting, scenario testing, and KPI visibility, the dashboard helps users reach financial goals **faster and with greater precision**—reflecting the same analytical discipline used in corporate financial planning.